samarth-ar10/luma_hackathon/portia_demo/README.md

 This project demonstrates a company data flow manager with AI integration using Portia and a React frontend.

+## Branch Information

+The main code for this project is in the `pivot` branch.
+The `main` branch contains other versions of the project that will be worked on moving forward.

 ## Project Structure

 - **`flask_server/`**: Flask server connecting the web UI with LLM functionality